 FPT Software Company, Ltd. (“FPT Software” hereinafter) Corporate Data Protection Policy lays out strict requirements for processing personal data pertaining to customers, business partners, employees or any other individual.
 It meets the requirements of the European Data Protection Directive and ensures compliance with the principles of national and international data protection laws in force all over the world.
-The policy sets a globally applicable data protection and security standard for FPT Software and regulates the sharing of information between FPT Software, subsidiaries and legal entities.
-FPT Software have established guiding data protection principles – among them transparency, data economy and data security – as FPT Software guidelines.
+The policy sets a globally applicable data protection and security standard for FPT Software and regulates the sharing of information between FPT Software, subsidiaries, and legal entities.
+FPT Software have established guiding data protection principles – among them transparency, data economy and data security – as FPT Software Personal Data Protection Handbook and ISM guidelines.

 FPT Software managers and employees are obligated to adhere to the Corporate Data Protection Policy and observe their local data protection laws.
 As the Global Data Protection Officer, it is my duty to ensure that the rules and principles of data protection at FPT Software are followed around the world.

 I will be pleased to answer any questions you have about data protection and international personal data transfer.

 Global Data Protection Officer, [email protected], +84 902606236

 This Data Protection Policy applies worldwide to FPT Software, Subsidiaries as well legal entities and is based on globally accepted, basic principles of data protection.
 Ensuring data protection is the foundation of trustworthy business relationships and the reputation of the FPT Software as a first-class employer.